 The day started early, the group gathered early in the morning at the HQ of the prosthetic company Össur on the outskirts of Reykjavik.
 I was lucky enough to get a ride with a really nice couple who had a jeep, my rather average Toyota Corolla would have been challenged to say the least to reach the starting point at Svartagil ravine.
 That place actually has a story attached it, the short version is that in the late fifties the farm there was burned down by a couple of drunken thugs who had arrived there by taxi and had assaulted the elderly farmer living there who had a narrow escape.
 The farm was rebuilt after the whole country pitched in to help the unlucky farmer.
 Einar has a really nice way of telling these kind of stories attached to the places he takes people to.

 From there on it was a really nice walk up gentle slopes.
 Everything was covered in frost-hardened shallow snow.
 There must have been hard winds blowing earlier since everything looked windswept.
 This made the 9 kilometer and 4 hour long hike easy.
 I had great company on this cold and beautiful day.
-I chatted with a lady that works at Althingi and got the inside on how it is there, another one that has a really interesting job at the ministry of interior and is working on Iceland´s future strategy in clean energy and transportation.
+I chatted with a lady that works at Althingi and got the inside on how it is there.
+Another hiking buddy has a really interesting job at the ministry of interior and is working on Iceland´s future strategy in clean energy and transportation.
 I chatted with a nurse, a lady that runs IT at the University of Iceland and a guy who works for the communications company Míla.
 All really interesting people.

 I especially loved the view of Mt.
 Botnssulur and Lake Thingvallavatn and Thingvellir.
 Standing at the top of Mt.
 Armannsfell, I couldn´t resist to stay behind for few moments, letting the group get well ahead and take in the view of Botnssulur, the peace and quiet.
 The serenity was priceless.

 How to get there